mmarbout/MetaKids/pipeline.md

 sbatch "$master_dir"/Trimmomatic_SG.sh "$sample"
 ```

-NB: this script will automatically launch the assembly once the reads have been cleaned and then the annotation (Anvio contig db, resfinder, )
+NB: this script will automatically launch the script to generate the assembly once the reads have been cleaned and then the script for the annotation annotation (Anvio contig db + SG reads Mapping and anvio profile for the reads coverage, resfinder, VirSorter)

 ### MGEs annotation